rust-lang/blog.rust-lang.org/posts/2024-06-26-types-team-update.md

 this surfaced additional small behavior regressions and hangs, causing delays.
 We are working on fixing these issues and intend to merge the stabilization PR soon.
 We are getting close to compiling the standard library and the compiler with the new solver enabled everywhere, after which will be able to run crater to figure out the remaining issues.
-We expect there to be a long tail of minor issues and behaviorial differences from the existing implementation, so there's still a lot to do here.
+We expect there to be a long tail of minor issues and behavioral differences from the existing implementation, so there's still a lot to do here.
 There are also open design questions which we will have to resolve before stabilizing the new implementation.